-In addition to the legislative powers conferred on the federal and state legislatures, the Constitution recognises 'delegated legislation.'
-This includes the exercise of legislative power by a governmental agency that is subordinate to the legislature.
+In addition to the legislative powers conferred on the federal and state legislatures, the Constitution recognises 'delegated legislation' which includes the exercise of legislative power by a governmental agency that is subordinate to the legislature.

 At times, a statute may be incomplete unless it is read with the concomitant delegated legislation.
-Hence, it is important to consider the delegated legislation which includes rules and regulations.
-Delegated legislation may also vary between two states.
+Hence, it is important to consider the delegated legislation which includes rules and regulations and may at times vary between two states.